When is Detcon1?

 We are the Motor City, and car rentals from the airport are available beginning at about $25/day.
 Having a car would also allow you easy transportation to our many attractions.
 Approximate cab fare from the airport is $44.50.
-The Skoot airport shuttle offers roundtrip service from the airport to our hotel for $40.
-More information is available on our Getting There page.
+We plan to establish a system to aid members in coordinating arrival times for taxi sharing purposes.
+If there is sufficient demand, we will arrange for shuttle transportation on peak days, and the shuttle costs will be $22-$26.
 It is possible to take public transportation to the hotel from the airport for $2.25, but it takes almost 2 hours and involves multiple bus transfers.

 How else can I get to Detroit?

 It is easy to drive to Detroit from anywhere in the central or Eastern United States or Canada; it is located at the intersection of I-75 (North-South) and I-94 (East-West), with convenient connections by the Ambassador and Blue Water bridges and the Detroit-Windsor Tunnel to the 401 and the 402 on the Canadian side of the border.
 Many major population centers are within a 6 hour drive of Detroit, such as Chicago, Cincinnati, Columbus, Toronto, Indianapolis, Pittsburgh.

 Detroit also offers both Greyhound and Amtrak service.
 The hotel is located 4.5 miles from the Amtrak station and 1 mile from the Greyhound station.

 But isn’t Detroit a) really dangerous, b) a pit, c) something else derogatory.